-- Depreciation (discussed under Depreciating Your Home, later). - Insurance. - Rent paid for the use of property you do not own but use in your trade or business. - Repairs. - Security system. - Utilities and services.
+- Casualty losses not attributable to a federally declared disaster. - Depreciation (discussed under Depreciating Your Home, later). - Insurance. - Rent paid for the use of property you do not own but use in your trade or business. - Repairs. - Security system. - Utilities and services.
 (But see Telephone, later, for different rules that apply to telephone expenses.)